Uralstech/vid-orca/wiki/Cloud-Run.md

 		```bash
 		docker push $NAME
 		```

+## Creating the Cloud Run service

 * Go to [***Google Cloud Run***](https://console.cloud.google.com/run).
 * Create a new service.
 * Select the uploaded container image.
 * Name the service.
 * Choose a region.
-* Choose `Require authentication` if you do not want the public to access the service.
-This will restrict it to only be accessed by you and your other Google Cloud services.
-This should not be enabled if you want Firebase Admin SDK authentication.
+* Choose `Require authentication` if you want to restrict the service to only be accessed by you and your other Google Cloud services.
 * Under `Container, Networking, Security` in the `Container` section, set the memory capacity and CPU count according to the LLaMA model.
 * Create the service.